Construction CRM: Drive Field Revenue and Wins

 What this looks like in practice

-A field-ready system should support a workflow like this:
+A field‑ready system should support a practical workflow like this:

-- The rep checks in on arrival: The visit is tied to the correct opportunity or customer record.
+- The rep checks in on arrival and ties the visit to the correct opportunity or record.

-- Photos are attached on-site: Existing conditions, scope details, access constraints, and job-specific observations stay with the record.
+- Photos are attached on‑site—existing conditions, scope details, access constraints, and observations stay with the record.

-That level of visibility is exactly why teams exploring field-first workflows should study examples of CRM for mobile teams.
-The big lesson isn’t the app itself.
-It’s the operating model.
+That level of visibility is why field‑first workflows deserve study.
+Look at examples of CRM for mobile teams to see how the operating model works in practice.
+The big lesson isn’t the app itself; it’s the workflow that carries the day.
 Field activity has to flow back into the system without friction.

 Route planning is a revenue lever, not an ops detail